 Four years after the release of Minimalism: A Documentary About the Important Things (see below), The Minimalists’ newest documentary (also directed by Matt D’Avella) seeks to create a sense of urgency in today’s consumer culture: now is the time for less.

-Having lived the minimalist lifestyle for over 4 years now, the film did not surprise us.
+Having lived the minimalist lifestyle since 2016, the film did not surprise us.
 Based on the title, we expected more on the why now?, creating some urgency amid the climate crisis, Covid-19 etc. There are some alarming statistics being shared.
 And we were particularly pleased to see Annie Leonard (Greenpeace USA) speak about the impact our collective consumerism has.
 But the film could have delivered a lot more.

 Instead, it focuses on Joshua and Ryan’s upbringing (which is interesting but unclear how it relates to the Less is Now message), shares the experiences of everyday minimalists and the views of experts from various fields, including Dave Ramsay.
 If you’ve watched The Minimalists’ first documentary and are relatively new to minimalism, it’s definitely worth watching.
 If you live and breathe minimalism the film might feel a little underwhelming.